cosmic-lang/cosmic/docs/basics.md

 let pos = .{x: 12, y: 13} # .{} is the syntax to create anonymous struct instances, type will be inferred let pos = Pos{x: 12, y: 13}
+# Functional updates, creates a copy of pos, with y changed to 11
+let pos2 = .{...pos, y: 11}

 let x = pos.x
 let y = pos.y